belabrockmann/100-days-of-code/r1-log.md

 ### R1D63
 Finished the course!
 Researched UI design tools.
 I am planning to start learning figma and the design some websites.

+### R1D64
+Watched Videos about figma and did some experiments with it.